scalazone/content/topics/collections/methods.md

 val asString = list.foldRight("")(appendToString)
 ```

 Notice the inverted order of arguments in the `appendToString` function.
-It is meant to better represent the direction of folding.
+It is meant to better represent the direction
+of folding.
 In this case `asString` has a value of `1 2 3 ` after performing the fold.
-The only difference is the location of the unwanted space - in this case it landed at the end of the String.
-You may be confused by the result, but think about it for one moment. `foldRight` method takes elements from the right and, as written in our `appendToString`, function puts them at the beggining of the accumulator on each step.
-Us inverting the order of values in the `appendToString` method was all that was required to keep the order of values in the resulting String correct.
+The only difference is the
+location of the unwanted space - in this case it landed at the end of the String.
+You may be confused by the result, but
+think about it for one moment. `foldRight` method takes elements from the right and, as written in our `appendToString`,
+function puts them at the beginning of the accumulator on each step.
+Us inverting the order of values in
+the `appendToString` method was all that was required to keep the order of values in the resulting String correct.

 ## Summary

 There is no point trying to remember all the methods defined on the collection types.
-In fact, even the most experienced Scala developers would struggle with listing all of them perfectly.
-However, it is very helpful to remember what operations Scala collections offer in general and to understand the concepts on which they operate.
-If you ever find yourself struggling to perform some operation that you can't get your head around, try going back to the basic operations that you learned about in this lesson.
-And do not hesistate scrolling through the offical Scala documentation on collections.
+In fact, even the most experienced
+Scala developers would struggle with listing all of them perfectly.
+However, it is very helpful to remember what
+operations Scala collections offer in general and to understand the concepts on which they operate.
+If you ever find
+yourself struggling to perform some operation that you can't get your head around, try going back to the basic
+operations that you learned about in this lesson.
+And do not hesitate scrolling through the official Scala documentation
+on collections.